marifdemirtas/pfp-ebooks/_sources/end_here_usability.rst

    :highlight-color: #ffe53e
    :highlight-on-load:

+   🔎 Complete the last two questions (Q4 and Q5) on your worksheet.
-   You have reached the end of the textbook.
+   You have reached the end of the online activities.
 If you completed the online activities and your reflection sheet, you can check in with your TA. <a href='/ns/books/published/cs102sql/index.html'>If not, click here to go back to the table of contents.</a>